galexrt/docs.galexrt.moe/docs/networking/fiber/glossar.md

 **Mode**: Singlemode.

-Bi-Directional, only one line (Ader?) needed.
+Bi-Directional, only one line / cable core needed.

+"Only one side can sent at once", used for longer distances.

 TODO